Easy Breezy Crochet

 Learn how to crochet Easter eggs, a fun and easy project for beginners in crocheting!

-Ideal for those just starting, you will learn how to make these adorable eggs and bring some homemade happiness to your Easter festivities.
+Ideal for those just starting, you will learn how to make these cute eggs and bring some homemade happiness to your Easter festivities.

 Crochet Easter eggs sitting in egg cups and egg holders.